armandasalmd/intersection-solver/README.md

 ### Facts

 * It was created before starting the University
-* With my current knowledge code can be made more efficient
+* With my current knowledge, code could be made more efficient
+* Coloring schema should be improved!
 * App and programming style language: Lithuanian!

 ### Sample page view